xXSimon SinisterXx

 • search on websites like reddit and quora

-• you can search how to search for something- for example, "where to find a shirt i saw" if searches for the shirt aren't helping
+• you can search how to search for something- for example, "how to find a shirt i saw someone wearing" if searches for the shirt aren't helping

 • if you can think of it, it can be searched for online- put a lot of effort into trying before you ask questions in a new community